Research Centers and Initiatives

 Andreadis research image.

-The Center for Cell, Gene and Tissue Engineering (CGTE) aims to develop innovative technologies for regenerative medicine and educate future leaders in the field.
-Faculty from the Departments of Chemical and Biological Engineering and Biomedical Engineering are joining together to focus on research areas such as stem cell engineering, tissue engineering and regeneration; biomaterials; cell and tissue biomechanics; gene, protein and drug delivery (including novel vectors, vaccines and CRISPR technologies), novel imaging technologies; high-throughput data acquisition technologies; BioMEMS; and omics (genomics, proteomics, glycomics) and associated systems, computational and big data engineering.
+The Cell, Gene and Tissue Engineering Center (CGTE) aims to develop innovative technologies for regenerative medicine and educate future leaders in the field.
+Faculty from the Department of Chemical and Biological Engineering and the Department of Biomedical Engineering collaborate to focus on research areas such as stem cell engineering, tissue engineering and regeneration; biomaterials; cell and tissue biomechanics; gene, protein and drug delivery (including novel vectors, vaccines and CRISPR technologies), novel imaging technologies; high-throughput data acquisition technologies; BioMEMS; and omics (genomics, proteomics, glycomics) and associated systems, computational and big data engineering.

 Center for Hybrid Rocket Exascale Simulation Technology